Accessibility

 Lists

-Unordered or bulleted lists are for lists that do not have any particular rank.
-The last bullet point could switch with the first bullet point in an unordered list and not affect the clarity of the content.
+Bulleted lists are for unordered lists or list that do not have any particular rank.
+The last bullet point could switch with the first bullet point in an unordered list.

 - sugar